Khairy Jamaluddin

+Khairy Jamaluddin Abu Bakar (خيري جمال الدين ابو بكر, [xai̯ɾi dʒamaluden]; born 10 January 1976), also known as KJ, is a Malaysian politician, radio presenter, and podcaster.
+He is currently a presenter on Hot FM and co-hosts the political podcast Keluar Sekejap with Shahril Hamdan.
+Khairy previously served as Minister of Health from August 2021 to November 2022 under Prime Minister Ismail Sabri Yaakob.

-A former member of the United Malays National Organisation (UMNO), Khairy was the Member of Parliament (MP) for Rembau from March 2008 to November 2022.
-He was the Youth Chief of UMNO from March 2009 to June 2018.
-He served as Minister of Youth and Sports in the BN administration under former Prime Minister Najib Razak from May 2013 to May 2018.
-After the 2020 Malaysian political crisis, Khairy took on the role of Minister of Science, Technology and Innovation in the Perikatan Nasional (PN) administration under former Prime Minister Muhyiddin Yassin from March 2020 until August 2021, when the cabinet resigned.
-During the COVID-19 pandemic in Malaysia, Khairy took on the role of Coordinating Minister of the COVID-19 National Immunization Program (PICK) from February 2021 to August 2021, and later was Minister of Health.
-Khairy lost his parliamentary seat in the 2022 general election.
+A former member of the United Malays National Organisation (UMNO), he was the MP for Rembau from 2008 to 2022 and led the party’s youth wing from 2008 to 2018.
+He served as Minister of Youth and Sports from 2013 to 2018 under Najib Razak.
+Following the 2020 political crisis, he joined the Perikatan Nasional government.
+He became Minister of Science, Technology and Innovation under Muhyiddin Yassin from 2020 to 2021.
+During the COVID-19 pandemic, he was appointed as the Coordinating Minister for the National COVID-19 Immunisation Program (PICK), before being made Minister of Health.
+In the 2022 general election, Khairy contested the Sungai Buloh seat, a Pakatan Harapan stronghold, and narrowly lost—slashing the majority from 26,634 to just 2,693 votes.

 Early life and education

-Khairy is the only son of a former diplomat, Dato' Jamaluddin Abu Bakar, a Malay of Minangkabau descent and Datin Dato' Rahmah Abdul Hamid, an ethnic Malay housewife of Kedahan ancestry.

-His late father, Jamaluddin was a senior diplomatic officer in the Ministry of Foreign Affairs, retiring as the Malaysian High Commissioner to the United Kingdom.
-Dato' Jamaluddin has since died of throat cancer.
+Khairy Jamaluddin Abu Bakar was born in Kuwait City, Kuwait.
+He is the only son of a former diplomat, Dato' Jamaluddin bin Abu Bakar, a Malay of Minangkabau descent and Datin Dato' Rahmah binti Abdul Hamid, an ethnic Malay housewife of Kedahan ancestry.
+His father was a senior diplomatic officer in the Ministry of Foreign Affairs, retiring as the Malaysian High Commissioner to the United Kingdom.
+He died of throat cancer.
 Khairy's mother, Rahmah Abdul Hamid, has been heavily involved in volunteer work throughout her life although she was a housewife and never had an employment history, whilst his late paternal grandfather, Abu Bakar, was a community leader in his hometown of Kampung Kota, Rembau.

-Khairy was born in Kuwait City, Kuwait.
-He had his secondary education at the United World College of South East Asia in Singapore and furthered his tertiary studies at Oxford University and University College London (UCL) in the United Kingdom.
+Khairy had his secondary education at the United World College of South East Asia in Singapore and furthered his tertiary studies at Oxford University and University College London (UCL) in the United Kingdom.
 While at Oxford, he studied at St Hugh's College, and graduated with a bachelor's degree in Philosophy, Politics, and Economics (PPE).
 In 1998, he completed his master's degree in Legal and Political Theory at UCL.